Scott Base: History

 During the IGY the United States facility at Hut Point did not operate as a scientific base.
-It was the New Zealand expedition’s responsibility to furnish the important scientific data (auroral, ionospheric, seismic, etc.), linking the McMurdo area research activities with those of the United States Pole Station and the joint United States–New Zealand station at Cape Hallett, Victoria Land.
+It was the New Zealand expedition's responsibility to furnish the important scientific data (auroral, ionospheric, seismic, etc.), linking the McMurdo area research activities with those of the United States Pole Station and the joint United States–New Zealand station at Cape Hallett, Victoria Land.

 Scientific research and expansion

 In 1958, following completion of the TAE and IGY, New Zealand made the decision to continue to operate Scott Base for scientific research, much of which depends upon the continuity of recorded data over a period of years.
 In order to maintain operations, a base rebuilding programme began in 1976.

-As of 2008, the only original building is the TAE 'A' mess hut, which contains material recording New Zealand's involvement in Antarctica since 1957.
-In 2005 the two-story high Hillary Field Centre was commissioned, increasing the floor area of Scott Base by 1800 square metres and providing work areas to support field parties as well as additional office space.
-The building was officially opened by then-Foreign Minister Phil Goff and Sir Edmund Hillary.
+New Zealander Robert B. Thomson, who was officer-in-charge at Wilkes Station in 1962, was deputy leader at Scott at in 1963–64.
+Thomson Peak, in the Mirabito Range, Victoria Land, was named after him.
 The leader of Scott Base for the 1964–65 season, Adrian Hayter, published a personal memoir of his experience.
 He was preceded as Leader by Russell Rawle and followed by Mike Prebble.
-These three leaders are commemorated with Rawle Glacier, Mount Hayter and Prebble Glacier, assuming the leader in 1965–66 was on the base support party of 1961–62.
+These three leaders were commemorated with Rawle Glacier, Mount Hayter, and Prebble Glacier.

 From 1957 until 1986, dogs played a part in base operations.
 Initially, they were an essential means of transport, but with better technology, their importance dwindled until they were removed in line with environmental treaties.

 Scientific diving operations began in 1985.
 Between 1985 and 2006, a total of 1,296 had been logged.